joshenders/shouldiridemuni.com/README.md

 ## About

-I built this site to make better split-second transit decisions during baseball season in San Francisco's SoMa neighborhood.
-After work, you're often faced with the question: "Should I take the bus home or should I take the Muni train home?".
+I built this site to help make transit decisions easier during baseball season.

+After leaving work in San Francisco's SoMa neighborhood, you're often faced with the question:

+"Should I take the bus or should I take the train?".

-I can't overstate the consequences of making the wrong decision...
+The consequences of making the wrong decision on a game day cannot be overstated...

-The bus system is typically the slower option but on game days, it's a lot faster.
-In general, out-of-towners (aka Giants fans) don't really understand the Muni bus system and use it far less than the Muni trains.
+The bus system is usually the slower option but on game days, it's a TON faster since out-of-towners (aka Giants fans) simply cannot comprehend the complexity of the Muni bus system.

+Judgemental?
+Yes.
+Apologetic?
+Not at all.

 ## Performance

 The page is optimized for extremely low cellular bandwidth.
 The whole page fits in a very conservative TCP MSS of 1380 bytes and is extremly cacheable.
-Sadly, I can't count on 0-RTT TLS to speed things up, so no https (sorry).
+Sadly, I can't rely on 0-RTT TLS to speed things up, so no https (sorry).

 ## Improvements